mawmark/passports/passport-service/README.md

 * Source code control - Local GIT repo
 * IDE - Eclipse (quicker start time than IntelliJ
 * Build process - Maven
-* Runtime process - Tomcat 7 via Maven plugin (tomcat7:run goal)
+* Runtime process - Spring boot application (runs embedded tomcat container)
 * Testing - JUnit 4 (consideration for Mockito and Powermock)
 * Framework - Spring MVC with annotations

 Testing
 -
-Test via simple browser and url.
-Follow these steps:
+Test via simple browser and url cannot easily work for POST and DELETE operations.
+Therefore I downloaded a simple firefox extension which allows us to define these operations from the browser.

-* mvn tomcat7:run or from eclipse run configuration
+* run application in eclipse (or package and run as jar)
-* From browser
+* From browser access rest client (chrome://restclient/content/restclient.html)
+* The client has some saved favourites for each operation

 Steps
 -
 Keep it simple to start with.
-Use eclipse and maven to build and run a simple tomcat webapp presenting a helloworld jsp.
-Use maven archetype to generate project in eclipse.
+Create a simple spring boot application
 Implement the data model as specified.
 Create a cache object which will provide the features needed by the REST api.
 Implement a test class for the cache.
+Implement a rest controller.
+Implement a spring boot application which includes configuration.

 Data Model Notes